Fighting a Red Light Camera Traffic Ticket

 The Vehicle Owner Wasn't Driving the Vehicle

 Probably the most common red light camera defense relates to who was driving the vehicle when the violation occurred.
-In most of the states, it's the driver—not the vehicle owner—who's liable for the violation.
+In most of the states, the driver—not the vehicle owner—is liable for the violation.
+However, the owner is liable for a red light camera ticket in some states—even if the owner wasn't driving.
 Many states allow owners who receive tickets to submit an affidavit swearing that he or she wasn't driving when the violations occurred.
 Generally, submitting this affidavit will result in the dismissal of the ticket.

 The Photos and Videos Don't Show a Violation